JunoNgx/kde-currently-playing/readme.md

 # KDE Currently Playing

-A widget for the Linux Desktop Environment KDE Plasma.
+A minimal widget for the Linux Desktop Environment KDE Plasma, **Currently Playing** is quiet, undistracting, and straight-forward.
+It does one thing and one thing alone: display the title and artist of the media currently being played.

+The widget was made for personal use following my dissatisfaction with other tools of similar functions for KDE Plasma.
+A publishing plan is pending.

 ## Features

-// TODO
+- Display of current media using the data engine `mpris2`
+- Switch sequence of track title and artist
+- Customizable separator string between track title and artist
+- Font size settings

 ## Installation